reddragon/blog.gaurav.ai/source/_posts/2017-04-23-a-gentle-intro-to-pytorch.markdown

         loss.backward()
         optimizer.step()
 {% endcodeblock %}

+The `criterion` object is used to compute your loss function. `optim` has a bunch of convex optimization algorithms such as vanilla SGD, Adam, etc. As promised, simply calling the `backward` method on the loss object allows computing the gradient.

 * Assuming you are working on the tutorial.
 Try to solve the tutorial for MNIST data instead of CIFAR-10.
 * Instead of the 3-channel (RGB) image of size 24x24 pixels, the MNIST images are single channel 28x28 pixel images.